SEO Best Practices for a Successful Website Migration

 As well as monitoring those key points, we’d also recommend that your team crawls the site again just to ensure the Google bots can find all the content you want to be found.
 If possible we suggest performing an Audit with an agency like Evolve Digital Labs.
 This will confirm that your website’s user experience is friendly and up to your new standards of excellence.

 Once everything looks good you’ll need to put this new website to use and reap the rewards.
 Update the External Links that you may have in your network.
 This would be any other websites, blogs, or resources that would engage in traffic flow to or from your website.
 You want to make sure everyone is actually seeing all your hard work and dedication in action.

-As soon as that’s completed, you’re website is live and your business is on its way to not only providing its customers with a better user experience, but achieving higher profits, an increase in search rankings and superior website traffic.
+As soon as that’s completed, your website is live and your business is on its way to not only providing its customers with a better user experience but achieving higher profits, an increase in search rankings and superior website traffic.

 At Evolve, we want to put an end to poorly managed website migrations.
 If done correctly your business DOES NOT have to see a drop in search engine rankings, traffic, and performance.

 “It is entirely possible to migrate without losing any traffic or revenue; you can even enjoy significant growth right after launching a revamped website.
 However, this can only be achieved if every single step has been well-planned and executed.” – Modesto Siotos, Technical SEO Director at iCrossing UK

 If this sounds like something outside of your company’s toolbox, you might want to know, where in St. Louis is the best place to subcontract a website migration?